State Project Review

 Historic Renovation Grant Program

 This grant is administered by the Indiana Office of Community and Rural Affairs.
-The DNR Division of Historic Preservation & Archaeology is responsible for reviewing these projects under Indiana Code 14-21-1-18 and providing technical, preservation guidance to the applicants.
+The DHPA is responsible for reviewing these projects under Indiana Code 14-21-1-18 and providing technical, preservation guidance to the applicants.
 To learn more about the grant, contact the Indiana Office of Community and Rural Affairs.
-To learn more about working through the DHPA review process, visit the Historic Renovation Grant Program.
+To learn more about working through the DHPA review process, visit the Historic Renovation Grant Program page.